brotatotes/bht-automation/bht gen 3/Acts/Chapter 21/Acts 21 24 bht.md

 # Acts 21:24 Commentary Help Text

 ## BHT:
-In this context, it was customary for wealthier individuals to pay for the sacrifices of poorer Nazarites as a display of Jewish generosity.
-James and the elders suggested that Paul join the poorer Nazarites in their vow to clarify his sentiments.
-By doing so, he would live with them, participate in their purification rituals, and contribute to the expenses of the sacrifices.
-This action would refute the accusations against Paul and reveal that the slanderous claims were baseless lies.
+Paul agreed to cover the expenses for the four Nazarites, making sure to do so without compromising his belief in justification by faith.
+His compliance was not meant to earn God's favor, but rather to affirm his respect for the Mosaic law.
+By generously supporting the Nazarites, Paul aimed to refute the accusations against him and show that he did not disregard Jewish customs.
+This act of kindness would not only dispel falsehoods about Paul but also gain the trust of the conservative Jewish Christians.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "It was a custom of the Jews, and was considered a proof of great piety, that the richer Nazarites should pay the expenses of the sacrifices of the poorer."
+1. "[Paul] accepted it with a safe conscience.
+But this he could only have done on one condition, that he was sure by it not to contribute in these four Nazarites to the error of justification by the works of the law."
-2. "James and the elders made this proposal, assuming that Paul could comply with it with a safe conscience, perhaps also as a proof, to assure themselves and others of his sentiments: and Paul accepted it with a safe conscience."
+2. "He might keep, and encourage the keeping of, the law,—but not with the purpose of thereby deserving the approbation of God."
-3. "He might keep, and encourage the keeping of, the law,—but not with the purpose of thereby deserving the approbation of God."
+3. "James and the elders made this proposal, assuming that Paul could comply with it with a safe conscience, perhaps also as a proof, to assure themselves and others of his sentiments."

 ### Jamieson-Fausset-Brown:
 1. 24. be at charges with them—that